mattzeunert/mattzeunert.github.io/_posts/2017-01-10-whats-a-statement-completion-value-in-javascript.md

 ## What is a statement completion value?

-Intuitvely a statement completion value is what you get when evaluating a chunk of code, for example in the console:
+Intuitvely, a statement completion value is what you get when evaluating a chunk of code, for example in the console:

 ![](/img/blog/statement-completion-value/statement-completion-values-in-the-console.png)